 The faculty for teacher education is made up of both full-time college teachers and clinical and adjunct faculty members from the public schools.
 The lead faculty member for the program holds a doctorate degree and has previous experience in K-12 education.
 Adjunct faculty members are master teachers in the local public schools who teach college courses in their area of expertise.
 A clinical faculty member is a teacher in the schools that teaches courses along with a full-time faculty member.
 Students spend time in the clinical teachers’ K-12 classroom observing lessons and working with students under the direction of the clinical teacher and the college faculty member.

-Our program includes the opportunity for working in the schools from the first semester on campus.
+Our program includes the opportunity to work in the schools from the first semester on campus.
 Early field experience helps teacher education students connect teaching strategies and information learned in the college classroom with the real world of schools.
-First year students spend about one hour a week in the schools.
-The second and third year students generally spend about two hours a week.
+First-year students spend about one hour a week in the schools.
+The second and third-year students generally spend about two hours a week.
 Seniors spend about six hours a week during their first semester in the classroom with the teachers with whom they will be student teaching for all of the second semester.
 At all levels, the college students have opportunities to share special moments from their field experiences with their college teachers and their peers.
 Special field experiences give our students multicultural experiences beyond our rural area.

 Opportunities for Professional Experiences